facebook/relay/website/versioned_docs/version-v16.0.0/guides/relay-resolvers.md

 ## Error Handling

 In order to make product code as robust as possible, Relay Resolvers follow the GraphQL spec’s documented [best practice](https://graphql.org/learn/best-practices/#nullability) of returning null when a field resolver errors.
 Instead of throwing, errors thrown by Relay Resolvers will be logged to your environment's configured `requiredFieldLogger` with an event of kind `"relay_resolver.error"`.
-If you make use of Relay Resolves you should be sure to configure your environment with a `requiredFieldLogger` which reports those events to whatever system you use for tracking runtime errors.
+If you make use of Relay Resolvers you should be sure to configure your environment with a `requiredFieldLogger` which reports those events to whatever system you use for tracking runtime errors.

 If your component requires a non-null value in order to render, and can’t provide a reasonable fallback experience, you can annotate the field access with `@required`.